Celine-Coralie-Eni/k3s-lab/README.md

 ## 📖 The Epic Story

-This repository chronicles an epic journey through modern DevOps practices, building a production-ready Kubernetes lab from scratch.
-What started as a simple K3s cluster evolved into a comprehensive platform featuring:
+This project is a step-by-step journey into modern DevOps.
+It starts with a simple K3s cluster and grows into a full platform that includes things like:

 - **🔐 Zero-Trust Security** with mTLS and OIDC authentication
 - **🚀 GitOps Pipeline** with ArgoCD and automated deployments